 Are you getting everything you need out of your point of sale?
-Are your guests receiving the top-notch experience they want with all the bells and whistles they need to feel comfortable?
-Does your current system allow you to adjust service at a moment’s notice with all the data to back-up your decisions?
+Are your guests receiving the top-notch experience they want…or need?
+Does your system allow you to adjust service at a moment’s notice with all the data to back-up your decisions?

-If not, or even if you’re unsure, we put together this handy list of point of sale must-have features—an all you can eat buffet of possibilities that are especially useful in a time when service methods are evolving daily.
+If not, or even if you’re unsure, we put together this handy list of point of sale must-have features based on feedback from our hundreds of craft customers across the US.

 1. Free and Fast Support Services

-Your point of sale is central to your business; if you need help, you need help quickly and from a friendly and knowledgeable partner.
+Your point of sale is central to your business; when you’re hustling with the summer rush and you need help, you need help quickly and from a friendly and knowledgeable partner who knows what you’re dealing with.
 Fast and reliable support services are essential for keeping your business (and brews) flowing without interruption.
-Reaching the support service for your point of sale should never be a hassle and should never incur added cost.
-Excellent support will understand where you’re coming from and use their knowledge to make sure a) your problem gets resolved b) you’re set up for future success and c) you hang up with a smile on your face!
+Reaching support should never be a hassle and should never incur added cost.

 2. No Extra Charges for Additional Features

 Are you holding your business back because adding premium features requires a premium price tag?

 Tools that are critical to running a successful business and delivering an excellent guest experience shouldn’t be “pay to play”.
 Evaluate your added costs for online ordering, contactless payments, gift cards, time tracking, employee logins, per POS device and a customer loyalty program.
 Choose a point of sale that puts your business first so you can put your guests first.

 How many places do you have to update inventory when an item kicks?